 The best titanium road bikes combine a weight that’s less than steel with strength that’s greater than aluminium, making titanium one of the best – and most luxurious – frame materials.

 While carbon fibre is clearly the material of choice for top racing frames, titanium is no slouch either when put to good use.
 Titanium might add some weight compared to the best carbon frames, but the ride quality is excellent, with a renowned smoothness over rough ground.

 Beyond those enticing qualities, titanium also boasts excellent fatigue life, and thanks to its inherent corrosion resistance, can be left unpainted for a unique, elegant finish that will look as good in 25 years as it does now.

 Titanium does have a reputation for being expensive, and that’s not undeserved, but if the prospect of a titanium frame is appealing, it’s worth taking into account the complete lifespan of a bike.
 If it lasts you the rest of your riding life, then the value proposition starts to look a lot better for titanium.

-We’ve rounded up nine of the best titanium road bikes (with a fair smattering of gravel-competent machines) as reviewed by the BikeRadar team.
+We’ve rounded up the best titanium road bikes (with a fair smattering of gravel-competent machines) as reviewed by the BikeRadar team.
 Check out what to look for when buying a titanium bike at the end of this article.